OWASP/owasp-masvs/Document-ptbr/GLOSSARY.md

 ## *Cross-Site Scripting* (XSS)

-Uma vulnerabilidade de segurança tipicamente encontrada em aplicações *web*, permitindo a injeção de *scripts* do lado do cliente no conteúdo.
+Uma vulnerabilidade de segurança tipicamente encontrada em aplicações *web*, permitindo a injeção de *scripts* no conteúdo do lado do cliente.

 ## CWE